pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

-# Monitoring our product stacks
+# Deploy a monitoring stack

 This use case describes how to use Cloud Native Computing Foundation (CNCF) monitoring tools with a PingDirectory stack.